Are you at least 18 years old?

 When the Launch Box was introduced, it was arguably the smallest vaporizer available.
 It avoided the disadvantages of a flame heat source with a simple design that used a AA NiMH battery to heat up a fine screen, allowing nearly instantaneous warm-up and cool-down times.
 By keeping the cost low and offering a lifetime warranty that even replaced Boxes damaged through user error, Magic-Flight rapidly became one of the most popular vaporizers available.
 Conduction was back.

-To get around the uneven heating problem, Magic-Flight instructed users to grind their material to salt-grain size, and shake the Box after each use.
+To get around the uneven heating problem, Magic-Flight instructed users to grind their aromatic blends to salt-grain size, and shake the Box after each use.
 Since conduction works through contact, this advice brings more of the load into contact with the heated screen, resulting in more even and thorough vaporization.

 Magic-Flight recognized that drawing too quickly would cool conduction vaporizers down and prevent them from working effectively.
 Instead of creating a complicated design to try to maintain heat no matter what the user did, Magic-Flight took a different approach: education.
 They instructed their customers to control their draw.
 The approach worked.
 Launch Box users learned that breath control combined with the duration of the battery contact allowed them to control the temperature of the Box.